mcncyo/chrisallen.us/content/blog/new-website.md

 author: "Chris Allen"
 categories: ["blog"]
 tags: ["youtube", "syncthing", "wordpress", "hugo"]
-description: "Explore the journey of converting a WordPress site to Hugo with Chris Allen.
-Discover insights on site enhancements, future plans, and learn about converting ComputerHacking101.com to Hugo.
-Stay updated on upcoming tutorials, including how to use Syncthing, and find out what Chris is selling on eBay.
-Visit now for valuable tips and resources."
+description: Discover my recent transition from WordPress to Hugo and the ongoing conversion of Computer Hacking 101 to Hugo.
+Look out for my upcoming Syncthing tutorial video before I return to my 8 to 5 job on July 5.
+Explore the items I’m selling on eBay as I continue my office cleanup.
 ---
+## Website Conversion and Updates

-I just convert this wordpress site to hugo.
-There is still a few more things I want to change and add to it.
-I also started working on converting <https://computerhacking101.com> to hugo also.
+I have recently converted my WordPress site to Hugo.
+There are still a few more changes and additions I plan to make.
+Additionally, I have started working on converting [Computer Hacking 101](https://computerhacking101.com) to Hugo as well.

+## Upcoming Video Release

-I am planning on getting the video out how to use syncthing this week before I go back to my 8 to 5 job contract work starting on July 5.
-I almost got my office clean up and starting to put a few of my things that I want to sell on ebay.
-To see the things I am currently selling on ebay click <https://www.ebay.com/usr/computerhacking101>
+I am planning to release a video on how to use Syncthing this week before returning to my 8 to 5 job contract work, which begins on July 5.
+Stay tuned for this informative video!

+## Office Cleanup and eBay Listings

+My office cleanup is almost complete, and I am starting to list some items I want to sell on eBay.
+To see the items I am currently selling, click [here](https://www.ebay.com/usr/computerhacking101).